 An inductive study of the General Epistles (Hebrews through Jude) in their literary, canonical, and historical context.
 May cover all the General Epistles or focus on specific books in this corpus.
+Repeatable with different emphases.

 BIB3560 Revelation

 An inductive study of the book of Revelation in its literary, canonical, and historical context.